 Dynamic relationships describe how I4.0 components interact during operation.
-Most of their properties can require interactions with the 5G UE or other AASs in order to yield hubs to enable structured deployment.
-5G core network meaningful values.
+Most of their properties can require interactions with the 5G UE or other AASs in order to yield meaningful values.

 Some of the submodel elements of the 5G UE AAS either remain unchanged or are only infrequently updated during the lifecycle of an UE.
 Examples: